Thailand

 Mechanically propelled spears for freshwater fishing

-Mechanically propelled spears for freshwater fishing are common all over Thailand.
-As many people are crafting these devices themselves, there is a wide variety of principles, styles, and designs.
-Besides homemade spearguns, where every piece is unique, there is also…
+Mechanically propelled spears for freshwater fishing are commonly used all over Thailand.
+Many craft these devices themselves, so there is a wide variety of principles, styles, and designs.
+Besides homemade spearguns, where every piece is unique, industrial manufacturing is also…

 Weaver ants got interesting traits

 Weaver ants of the genus Oecophylla consist of two different species.
 One species is Oecophylla longinoda, which occurs in equatorial, tropical African regions.
-The other species is Oecophylla smaragdina, which is distributed in tropical Asia and Australia.
-Both of them…
+The other species is Oecophylla smaragdina, distributed in tropical Asia and Australia.
+Both of them are also…

 Pla Ra – Thailand’s fermented fish condiment

 Pla Ra (Thai: ปลาร้า, pronounced [plāː ráː]), is fermented fish.
-It is the traditional way, Thais in central provinces and the northeast (Isan province) are eating fish and rice.
-In these rather poor provinces, there is only one rice growing…
+Traditionally, Thais in the Central and Northeast provinces (Isan) eat fish and rice.
+In these relatively poor provinces, there is only one rice growing cycle every year.
+The planting season…

 Marang fruits in Southeast-Asian Rainforests

 There are several local names for the tree and fruits of Artocarpus odoratissimus.
-In English, it is simply called ‘Marang’, which is based on the Philippines’ common name for the fruit.
+In English, it is simply called ‘Marang’, which is based on the Philippines’ common name for this fruit.
 Originally endemic to the region around Mindanao, Sarawak, Kalimantan,…

 Jujube trees at Ayutthaya in Thailand

-The Ayutthaya Historical Park covers the ruins of the old city of Ayutthaya, which was founded already in 850 AD by the Khmer and named after the Hindu holy city of Ajodhya.
-It was destroyed by the Burmese in 1767…
+The Ayutthaya Historical Park covers the ruins of the old city, which was founded by the Khmer in 850 AD and named after the Hindu holy city of Ajodhya.
+The city was destroyed by the Burmese in 1767 and has…

 Chanterelle mushrooms in Thailand

-Thai chanterelles, or more specifically Cantharellus minor live in symbiosis with Gurjun trees (Diopterocarpus tuberculatus) in semi-deciduous Southeast-Asian forests.
-These trees are easy to identify due to their double-winged (dio-ptero) fruits with big seeds.
-Besides Cantharellus minor, other species of…
+Thai chanterelles, specifically Cantharellus minor, live in symbiosis with Gurjun trees (Dipterocarpus tuberculatus) in semi-deciduous Southeast-Asian forests.
+These trees are easily identified due to their double-winged (di-ptero) fruits with big seeds.
+Besides Cantharellus minor, other species of chanterelle mushrooms are…

 Taste of Gaur meat at Kaeng Krachan rainforest